Tulasi Vivaha: Legend

+Vrinda has an ominous nightmare where she sees her husband seated on a buffalo.
+Disturbed, Vrinda attempts to find peace by walking in a park, but is frightened upon seeing two rakshasas.
+Vishnu, in the guise of a sage, rescues Vrinda and reveals that her husband is dead.
+She urges the sage to resuscitate her departed husband.
+Vishnu then deceives Vrinda by taking the guise of her husband, Jalandhara and breaking her chastity.
+When Vrinda realises this, she curses Vishnu that his wife, too, would be separated from him (as portrayed in the Ramayana, when Sita is separated from Rama) and self-immolates.
+Her chastity now broken, Shiva is able to defeat Jalandhara.

 After the conclusion of the battle, Vishnu is still traumatised by the death of the beautiful Vrinda, and refuses to move from her pyre.
 The devas invoke Prakriti, the personified force of nature, who offers them three seeds to be planted where Vishnu stays, which represent the sattva, rajas, and tamas gunas.
 The seeds grow to become three plants, Dhātrī, Mālatī, and Tulasī, who are personified as three women, Svarā, Lakṣmī, and Gaurī.
-Vishnu grows infatuated by the sight of these wondrous women.
-Since Mālatī is regarded to be jealous of Vishnu's shakti, (She is born from Lakshmi's divine energy, and the goddess of prosperity herself is also regarded to be Vishnu's divine energy) she is condemned.
-The goddesses of Dhātrī and Tulasī, however, bear genuine love for Vishnu, and make him forget about his misery.
+Vishnu is infatuated by the sight of these wondrous women.
+Since Mālatī is regarded to be jealous of Vishnu's shakti (she is born from Lakshmi's divine energy, and the goddess of prosperity herself is also regarded to be Vishnu's divine energy), she is condemned.
+The goddesses Dhātrī and Tulasī, however, bear genuine love for Vishnu, and make him forget his misery.
 They accompany Vishnu to Vaikuntha, and greatly please and delight him.

-In a variation of this legend, Vrinda immolates herself in her husband's funeral pyre, but Vishnu ensures that she is incarnated in the form of the tulasi plant upon the earth.
+In a variation of this legend, Vrinda immolates herself on her husband's funeral pyre, but Vishnu ensures that she is incarnated in the form of the tulasi plant on earth.
 She gains the status of a goddess named Tulasi, while her earthly form is the tulasi plant.

-In popular tradition, in accordance to a blessing by Vishnu to marry Vrinda in her next birth, Vishnu – in the form of shaligrama - married Tulasi on Prabodhini Ekadashi.
+In popular tradition, in accordance to a blessing by Vishnu to marry Vrinda in her next birth, Vishnu – in the form of shaligram - married Tulasi on Prabodhini Ekadashi.
 To commemorate this event, the ceremony of Tulasi Vivaha is performed.

 Another minor legend narrates that Lakshmi slew a demon on this day, and remained on earth as the tulasi plant.

 A Vaishnava legend relates Tulasi to the Samudra Manthana, the churning of the cosmic ocean by the devas and asuras.
 At the end of the churning, Dhanvantari rose from the ocean with amrita (the elixir of immortality).
 Vishnu procures it for the devas, and successfully denies it to the asuras.
 Vishnu is regarded to have shed happy tears, the first of which fell inside the amrita, and formed Tulasi, who the former married.